Classical Baptist Press

 About me

 In my early years after graduating from high school, I worked as a commercial deep sea and abalone diver, and as a construction worker.
-I was converted in October of 1961 at age 20.
+I was converted in October of 1961 at age of 20.
 In early 1963, God called me into the ministry and I went to Bible School at Baptist Bible College in Springfield, MO. for three years.
 My first pastorate was in Lompoc, CA, my home town.
 I returned to BBC after marriage to continue in graduate school and study the languages.
 I left after one semester, following my mentor, Dr. Peter Connolly to TX.
 I graduated from the Bible School there [Texas College of Theology] and taught for three more years.
 My wife and I returned to CA and I taught at Sacramento Baptist College and also pastored a country church.
 We left for the Bay Area in 1974 and have remained here ever since, pastoring one church for 20 years and then establishing another, which I pastored for 28 years. and established a small seminary to train men for the gospel ministry.
 After a break down in health [strokes], I had to retire in 1981.
 I continue as a part-time preacher for a church of elderly people and shut-ins, and also minister monthly at a rescue mission.

 Education